abhideveloper9753/DSA-CodeHelp-With-C-/README.md

 HOMEWORK NOTES: 43
 	1. Inorder Successor in BST
 	2. Inorder Predecessor in BST
-	3. Build BST using Preorder Traversal
+	3. Build BST using Preorder Traversal (leetcode 1008)
 	4. Brothers from Different roots
-	5. Convert BST to a Balanced BST
+	5. Convert BST to a Balanced BST (leetcode 1382)
 	6. Find the Median of BST
 	7. Check BST has Dead End
-	8. Count BST Nodes lying in a Range
+	8. Count BST Nodes lying in a Range (leetcode 938)
 	9. Flatten BST to Sorted LL
 	10. Replace elements with the least Greater elements to it Right
 	11. Valid BST from Preorder